Bleed for This: Production

 In September 2010, it was announced Angelo Pizzo had signed on to write the film, with Chad A. Verdi, Noah Kraft, and Glen Ciano producing while Michael Corrente would direct the film.
-In 2011 Verdi sent Kraft to meet with Martin Scorsese after an introduction from Senator Sheldon Whitehouse.
-Mr. Scorsese agreed to partner with Verdi and Kraft on the project and signed on as an executive producer.
+In 2011, Verdi sent Kraft to meet with Martin Scorsese after an introduction from Senator Sheldon Whitehouse.
+Scorsese agreed to partner with Verdi and Kraft on the project and signed on as an executive producer.
 In 2012, Verdi and Kraft hired Ben Younger to write and direct the feature.

 In September 2014, it was announced that Miles Teller, Aaron Eckhart, Amanda Clayton, Ciarán Hinds, and Katey Sagal had joined the cast of the film, with Ben Younger directing from a screenplay he wrote, while Scorsese and Emma Koskoff Tillinger, Bruce Cohen and Pamela Thur-Weir serving as producers.
 In December 2014, Tina Casciani joined the cast of the film.
 Aaron Eckhart gained a reported 45 pounds for the role of Kevin Rooney.

 Teller trained for 5 months with nutritionist Gary Kobat and trainer Darrell Foster to get in shape for the role of Vinny Paz.